-I am so excited to begin my second year at Walker Elementary School!
+I am so excited to be teaching at Walker Elementary School!
 I was born and raised in Tuscaloosa and graduated from Tuscaloosa County High School in 2013.
 In May 2017, I graduated from the University of Alabama with a bachelors degree in the multiple abilities program.
 I also graduted with a master's degree in collaborative education from the University of Alabama in May 2019.
 I am certified to teach birth-6th grade special education and birth-6th grade general education.
 I am married to my high school sweetheart, Colby and together, we have a beautiful baby girl named Lyla Jo!
 We also have a lab named Scout and a hedgehog named Ophelia.
 When I am not teaching, I love to rock climb, spend time with my friends and family, and eat good food!

 My teaching philosophy: